 Driving in Gibraltar

 Cars drive on the right-hand side of the road in Gibraltar.
-Most residents own a car, even though it’s very easy to get around solely on foot.
+Most residents own a car, even though it’s fairly easy to get around solely on foot.
 All vehicles have to be registered with the authorities.

 Cycling in Gibraltar

 Owing to its small size, Gibraltar is well suited to travel by bicycle.
 Expats can either buy their own bicycle (new or pre-owned) or can make use of the bike-sharing scheme known as Redibike.
 Redibike is managed by automated terminals and is operational 24 hours a day.
 Bicycles can be rented from and returned to any combination of terminals throughout Gibraltar.

 ►For tips on finding housing, read Accommodation in Gibraltar